21 Rustic Bedroom Decor Ideas That Tell Your Story

 Highlight Architectural Charm with Exposed Beams or Paneling

-11. Reflect Style with a Rustic-Framed Mirror
+11. Reflect Your Style with a Rustic-Framed Mirror

 Rustic bedroom with dark exposed ceiling beams and light shiplap wall paneling, creating a cozy architectural feature.